-- Use the trouble code reference table in the EFI Chapter for a description of each code (see Chapter 4). - 5.
+- Use the trouble code reference table in the EFI Chapter for a description of each code (see Chapter 4 - Trouble Code Display (ETC), page 4.40). - 5.
 If more than one code exists, press the MODE button to advance to the next trouble code. - 6.
 To exit the diagnostic mode, press and hold the MODE button or turn the ignition key OFF once the codes are recorded.